What is the TCMC Second Train?

-The TCMC Second Train is a first step towards a vision of faster, expanded passenger rail service.
+The TCMC Second Train is a first step towards a vision of faster, more frequent passenger rail service.

 TCMC Project Features

-1 round trip per day in addition to existing long-distance Empire Builder service.
+1 round trip per day to complement existing Empire Builder service.

 About 4-6 hours difference from the departure/arrival times of the Empire Builder service.